South Carolina Sexual Abuse Lawsuits

 South Carolina is one of many states to introduce statute of limitation (SOL) reform legislation in 2019 and 2020.
 A highlight of their reform is to open a revival window for expired claims against perpetrators to help sexual abuse survivors.
 The state also has no criminal SOL allowing survivors of all ages to file charges against their abusers.

-Criminal Statute of Limitation Laws for South Carolina
+Criminal Statute of Limitations Laws for South Carolina

 In 2002, South Carolina eliminated the SOL for all felony and misdemeanor child sexual abuse offenses.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave South Carolina a Criminal SOL score of 5, on a 1-5 scale, where 5 is the highest.
 A score of 5 is defined as a criminal SOL eliminated for all felonies and misdemeanors.
 South Carolina is one of only 7 states to be given a perfect Criminal SOL score.

-Civil Statute of Limitation Laws for South Carolina
+Civil Statute of Limitations Laws for South Carolina

 In 2020, South Carolina has two important bills that are working through legislation for sexual abuse survivors.
 The first bill extends the civil SOL age of survivors to 35 or 5 years from discovery of the abuse.
 The second bill, an extension of the first bill, extends the civil SOL age of survivors even further to 55 or 5 years from discovery and opens a 1-year revival window for expired civil SOL claims against perpetrators, private organizations, and government.
 Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave South Carolina a Civil SOL Age Cap score of 2, on a 1-5 scale, where 5 is the highest.
 A score of 2 is defined as a civil SOL age cap between 26 and 34 years old for survivors.